Round oak handrail Ø42 mm

 What is the difference between the round oak handrail and the round beech version?

-Both species are hard glulam woods in Ø42 mm.
+Both species are glulam hardwoods in Ø42 mm.
 Oak (density ~750 kg/m³) is slightly harder than beech (~720 kg/m³) and has a more pronounced grain and a more golden hue.
-Beech is more homogeneous and takes tinting more easily for a uniform result.
+Beech is more uniform and takes stain more evenly.
 For a natural finish with visible wood grain, oak is often preferred.
-For a painted or tinted finish, beech is equally suitable.
+For a painted or stained finish, beech works equally well.

-Which brackets should I plan for a round Ø42 mm oak handrail?
+What brackets should I use for a round Ø42 mm oak handrail?

-Brackets must be designed for a round profile — collars or retaining clips Ø42 mm, different from 21x5 mm grooved brackets.
-Woodup offers brackets for round handrails suited to this diameter, available separately.
+Brackets must be designed for a round profile – Ø42 mm collar or cradle brackets, different from 21x5 mm grooved brackets.
+Woodup offers round handrail brackets suited to this diameter, available separately.
 A complete oak kit with brackets is also available if you wish to order everything at once.

 Is pre-drilling absolutely necessary before screwing into oak?

 Yes, absolutely.
-Oak is a very hard wood — a screw fitted without pre-drilling may split the wood or deform, especially near the ends.
-Use a drill bit with a diameter slightly smaller than the screw (e.g. 3.5 mm bit for a 4 mm screw).
-This precaution applies both for fixing brackets to a timber wall and for any screw passing through the handrail.
+Oak is a very hard wood – a screw driven without pre-drilling can split the wood or deform, especially near the ends.
+Use a drill bit slightly smaller in diameter than the screw (e.g. a 3.5 mm bit for a 4 mm screw).
+This precaution applies both when fixing brackets to a timber wall and for any screw passing through the handrail.

 Can this handrail be used outdoors or under a canopy?

-No. Solid oak can be used outdoors, but glulam oak is manufactured with interior adhesives not suited to freeze-thaw cycles and outdoor humidity.
-Even under a canopy, condensation and humidity fluctuations will eventually cause the boards to delaminate.
+No. Solid oak can be used outdoors, but glulam oak is manufactured with interior adhesives not suited to freeze-thaw cycles and outdoor moisture.
+Even under a canopy, condensation and hygrometric variations will eventually cause the laminates to delaminate.
 For outdoor use, opt for treated solid oak or a rot-resistant species.

-Which finish should I choose to enhance the grain of the oak?
+Which finish should you choose to enhance the grain of oak?

-Natural oil for interior wood is the finish that best enhances the grain and natural veining of oak, while nourishing the wood in depth.
-For a more protected and glossy appearance, opt for a satin varnish or a floor sealer.
+Natural oil for interior wood is the finish that best enhances the grain and natural veining of oak, while nourishing the wood deeply.
+For a more protected and glossy appearance, opt for a satin varnish or floor finish.
 Avoid opaque paints that would conceal the characteristic hue of oak.

 Yes.
-The Ø42 mm glulam oak is one of the most abrasion-resistant wooden handrails in the range.
-With a correctly applied and renewed floor sealer finish, it is suited to staircases subject to regular daily use.
-For professional or public building use, specific regulatory requirements apply — consult a professional before installation.
+The Ø42 mm glulam oak handrail is one of the most abrasion-resistant wood handrails in the range.
+With a properly applied and renewed floor finish, it is suitable for stairs with sustained daily use.
+For professional or ERP use, specific regulatory requirements apply – consult a professional before installation.

 No questions yet.